 Morning tests are best, since they mirror the early start of most official exams.
 Also be sure to take the entire test in one sitting–unless your accommodation says otherwise– and give yourself the standard breaks.
 Breaks provide your only opportunity to eat, drink, move around, and refocus for the remaining sections, so take full advantage of them:

 Coaches always insist that you play like you practice, and with good reason.
 Taking a test hungry, tired, distracted, or anxious almost guarantees that you’ve wasted your time.
 Make practice matter by managing all of the drivers of performance: get enough sleep, eat the right foods before and during your test, manage your stress, and psych yourself up for your best work.
-And don’t undermine all of that excellent preparation by forgetting to turn off your phone!

 After everything you’ve just read, you’d be right to conclude that taking great practice tests isn’t easy.
 In fact, the closer you get to test day, the more these practice tests should feel like the real thing.
 If you’re willing to put in this level of work, you’ll be way ahead of your competition.
 Even better, the higher the quality and commitment of your practice tests, the fewer you’ll have to take to earn your dream score!